Sunkware/adropicka/README.md

 python adropicka.py -d /folderOne/testfile.dat ./innerDir
 ```

-If the file already exists, it will be re-downloaded.
+If the file exists already, it will be re-downloaded.

-### Remove file
+### Remove file or folder

 ```
 python adropicka.py --remove /folderOne/testfile.dat
+python adropicka.py --remove /folderOne
 ```
 or
 ```
 python adropicka.py -r /folderOne/testfile.dat
+python adropicka.py -r /folderOne
 ```

-If file doesn't exist, error will not be raised.
+If file or folder doesn't exist, error will not be raised.

 ### Also...